-The cantilevered steel structures, which extend over the edge of the Murchison River Gorge in Kalbarri National Park, allow visitors to wander 17 metres and 25 metres beyond the gorge edge.
+Created from cantilevered steel, which extends over the edge of the Murchison River Gorge in Kalbarri National Park, the Kalbarri Skywalks allow visitors to wander 17 metres and 25 metres beyond the gorge edge.

-“The Skywalk 1 cantilever is approximately four metres longer than the Grand Canyon Skywalk,” he said.
+“The Skywalk 1 cantilever is approximately four metres longer than the Grand Canyon Skywalk,” Jens says.

 “The connection between the weathering steel box beam and the cast in sleeve plate at the end of the concrete beam required 27 M36 bolts to the top and bottom, and 30 M24 bolts to each side plate.
 The minimum tension in the M36 bolts to induce the required friction between the plates is 490kN per bolt.

 “Rock anchors were used at the rear concrete beam footings to restrain the footing from uplift, the rock anchors extend 10 metres below the underside of footings.”

 Jens adds that the skywalks were pre-assembled in a workshop to ensure the boxes fitted and could be connected with ease.

 “We had a strong focus on utilising local contractors where possible for the works to maximise the benefit to the local community,” he said.